When we say "home insurance" or "homeowners insurance," we're referring to House & Property insurance.

 Common questions about El Paso home insurance

-The average annual cost for home insurance in Texas is $4,786 according to the latest data available from the Consumer Federation of America.
+On average, Kin customers pay $1,702 per year for $300,000 in dwelling coverage for home insurance in Texas.
 Coverage in El Paso is generally lower than in most major cities in Texas due to its relatively dry climate, low risk of hail, and fewer natural disaster claims.

 However, your premium will depend on several factors unique to you and your property.
 Get a quote to determine how much you’ll pay for home insurance in El Paso.